 Roasting vegetables is nothing new to me.
 I’ll roast anything thing that tries to move.
 Recently, it occurred to me that I had never roasted one of my very favorite vegetables: okra.
 When it’s okra season, they’re always on my mind.
 I’ll use fresh if I can find good ones but I’m not the least bit snobbish about using frozen.
 Okra is a vegetable that freezes well.
-That means I can have Roasted Okra any time of the year.
+That means I can have Skillet Roasted Okra any time of the year.
+For frozen okra, thaw and drain it before adding cooking oil and seasoning.

 Goodness gracious day in the morning!
 They are unbelievably good.
 You really get the flavor of fried okra without all the extra work and clean up.
 For those of you with an aversion to okra because of the texture (you say slime, I say texture), you should give this version a try.
 Roasting takes care of the “texture”.
 I’ll eat okra anyway you throw it at me so the “texture” isn’t offensive to me.